 By: Jamie Buerger

 Managing your money is kind of like exercise.
-It can be hard to find the motivation, but once you establish a routine and start seeing the benefits, the more driven you are to stick with it.
+It can be hard to find the motivation, but once you learn how to budget and save, establish a financial routine, and start seeing the benefits, the more driven you are to stick with it.
 (Hey, now we know why they call it “financial fitness.")
 For couples, that begins with scheduling—and keeping—regular dates to hash out your financial situation: where you are, where you want to go, and how to get there.
 When you can clearly see the road map, the easier it will be for both of you to navigate it.
-Below, a primer designed to get couples off the couch and on the path to a more secure future.
+Check out the money management tips below for advice aimed to get couples off the couch and on the path to a more secure future.

 Maintaining an open dialogue about money sounds obvious, but too many couples keep their partner in the dark about their spending habits and debt loads.
 Sometimes this happens simply because no one in the relationship is prioritizing financial discussions, or it might be that one person is too embarrassed to come clean about how much they owe and what they spend their money on.
 But this is a mistake either way.
 How can you expect to pay down debt and build up wealth if you're not on the same page?
 And if you're actively trying to keep your financial activities secret, it'll probably backfire on you eventually.
 “Life events, like purchasing a house, leasing a new car or applying for a joint credit card, will inevitably bring the important factors like existing debt obligations and credit scores to light," says Bre Romeo, a wealth management adviser at Fifth Third Bank.
 Get ahead of the conversation now, so there are no surprises later.